astrocatalogs/schema/README.md

 ]
 ```

-The OSC stores many different pieces of metadata for each event.
+The OAC schema stores many different pieces of metadata for each event.
 Data quantities are added to each event as arrays of objects, with each piece of datum being tagged with its associated sources' alias tags.
 As an example a redshift object array may look like:

 ```JSON
 "redshift":[